rosen-zach/MSBATeam1/README.md

 # Subset Selection

 The purpose of this project is to explain Subset Selection in the R language as well as running through an example.<br/>
-The example is provided by the textbook "An Introduction to Statistical Learning: with Applications in R".<br/>
+The lab and example are provided by the textbook "An Introduction to Statistical Learning: with Applications in R".<br/>
-Chapter 6 Applied Exercise Number 8
+Chapter 6: Lab Number 1 & Chapter 6: Applied Exercise Number 8

 ## Below is a link to the interactive webpage